TriKro/rsb-content/part6-evaluative_product_experiment/paper-prototyping.md

 7. If desired, alternate interaction flows and layouts, and/or modifications to proposed interactions can be quickly mocked up and tested if changes are desired

 ###Interpreting Results
-You are looking for places where the Customer got stuck, was not able to find what she was looking for, or went down a wrong path accidentally.
+You are looking for places where the customer got stuck, was not able to find what she was looking for, or went down a wrong path accidentally.
 Anything that is misleading, confusing, or hard-to-find would be noteworthy.
-For any items like this, you’d want to dig into what information was the Customer missing that led to the confusion, and how best might that information be provided (or how might the need for it be eliminated).
+For any items like this, you’d want to dig into what information the customer was missing that led to the confusion, and how best might that information might be provided (or how might the need for it be eliminated).
 You would also be looking for situations which may have come up where the response by the Computer was not defined, or where an action was possible that you did not want to be possible.
 You might also consider revisiting assumptions about your customers’ motivations or the knowledge and experience base they bring – the test may reveal incorrect assumptions and provide insight for improving your solution.

 ### Potential Biases
-- Confirmation bias is possible, especially if a facilitator or other participant knowledgeable about the software provides too many “hints” to the Customer.
+- Confirmation bias is possible, especially if a facilitator or other participant knowledgeable about the software provides too many “hints” to the customer.
-- Can miss more fine-grained usability issues such as those relating to placement, size, scrolling, mouse / keyboard interactions, etc.  Digital tools may be more appropriate for this level of detailed usability testing.
+- Can miss more fine-grained usability issues such as those relating to placement, size, scrolling, mouse/keyboard interactions, etc. Digital tools may be more appropriate for this level of detailed usability testing.
-- Customer may hide feedback if they are concerned about appearing incompetent or offending others.
+- Customers may hide feedback if they are concerned about appearing incompetent or offending others.
-- If user performing the test is more experienced, you may miss issues that a less savvy user would have revealed.
+- If the user performing the test is more experienced, you may miss issues that a less savvy user would have revealed.

 ### Field Tips
 * Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)